vitoco09/scrabble-vitoco09/README.md

 The main scene shows some buttons for selecting between operations, transformations and types, elements which are added to an operation tree according to the selected node in screen.
 There's also a clean button, which can return the tree to its original state as a null, and a pseudo-code button for showing a pseudo-code illustration of the tree.

-This graphic interface is powered by JavaFX using IntelliJ.
+This graphics interface is powered by JavaFX using IntelliJ.
 The model is stored inside `type` and `operationTree` folders, while its view and controller are stored inside `gui` and `controller` folders.

 The program starts with an empty tree, which can be filled with new nodes.
 There's also the possibility of returning a sole value by setting a type as the main tree instead of an operation or a transformation, but then the program becomes unable to add more nodes because a scrabble type cannot have sons.